 When you seek ways to make your home more energy-efficient, you will find that an argon gas window will be one of the options.
 They're very unlikely to cause any injury, so they're not considered a hazard by most safety agencies.

 One of the first things to take into account when considering whether an argon gas window will be safe is that the gas occurs naturally in the atmosphere at varying levels.

-An argon gas window can be greatly beneficial to prevent heat escaping your home with its insulating effect.
+An argon gas window can greatly help prevent heat from escaping your home with its insulating effect.

-Although, in itself, argon is non-toxic, it is 25% denser than air and can prevent the body from taking in oxygen.
+Although in itself, argon is non-toxic, it is 25% denser than air and can prevent the body from taking in oxygen.
 Due to this, it can prove dangerous in enclosed areas because it can cause you to asphyxiate silently.
-The relatively small amount that is used in an argon gas window is unlikely to cause harm because it remains within the confines of the glass.
+The relatively small amount used in an argon gas window is unlikely to cause harm because it remains within the glass's confines.